admariner/textclassifier/README.md

 import classifier
 results = classifier.classify("offer linkedin linkedin", "somerandomcategory")
 ```
 `results` will be a list of tuple, like [('category'1', 10), ('category2',5)] sorted by top match first.
-10,5 are the scores i.e number of word matches.
+10,5 are the scores i.e number of word matches. "somerandomcategory" is the default category that you will receive in the event of no match!

 If you need more powerful/accurate classification and you have a huge training set, refer my blog article for other options!